goerz/docs_versions_menu/README.rst

    :alt: MIT License
    :target: https://opensource.org/licenses/MIT

-Sphinx_ extension and utility to add a versions menu to Doctr_-deployed documentation.
+Sphinx_ extension and command to add a versions menu to Doctr_-deployed documentation.

 Doctr_ is a tool that deploys Sphinx_ documentation from `Travis CI <Travis_>`_ to `Github Pages`_.
 It is an alternative to the popular `Read the Docs`_ (RTD).